Tuesday, December 08, 2020

 |Hobart||7 meteors/hr||18 meteors/hr||7 meteors/hr|

 Choose a viewing spot where you can see a large swathe of sky without trees or buildings getting in the way, or with street lights getting in your eyes.
 The darker the spot the better (but do be sensible, don't choose a spot in an insalubrious park for example).

 A lawn chair or something similar will make your observing comfortable (or a picnic rug spread on the ground and a nice pillow), and having a Thermos of hot coffee, tea or chocolate to swig while watching will increase your comfort.
 Despite it being summer, make sure you have a jumper or something as the night can still get cold.

 Guides to taking meteor photos are here and here.

 As well, Orion and the Hyades will be visible.
 So it will be a quite nice morning for sky watching.
 Keep an eye out for satellites!
-There may be an ISS pass on the mroning of the 15th from your location.
+There may be a bright ISS pass on the morning of the 14th from your location.

 Cloud cover predictions can be found at SkippySky.

 Here is the near-real time satellite view of the clouds (day and night) http://satview.bom.gov.au/